Sargundeep/Medico/README.md

 ---
 ## Features

-- 95% Accurate Predictions of Lung Camcer Detection
+- 95% Accurate Predictions of Lung Cancer Detection
 - When subscribed to the mailing list, the user gets regular updates,news,remedialmeasures, inspiring stories via mail.
 ---
 ### Installation for this project :